 Job Readiness Services are available on both campuses.
 The office supports students in developing job search skills, and advertises local employment, internship, and volunteer opportunities for students.
 Services are available to all students and alumni.
-For more information regarding these services and the opportunities offered at the college, students are encouraged to visit: AnokaRamsey.edu/resources/job-readiness-services.
+For more information regarding these services and the opportunities offered, students are encouraged to visit: AnokaRamsev.edu/resources/job-readiness-services.